Choose Your Houston Juvenile Defense Lawyer Carefully

 This can be checked by Googling their name.

-Jim Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
-Juvenile Law is different than criminal law (see Juvenile Crime).
-Jim Sullivan has also received reviews by fellow attorneys and clients on AVVO.
+James Sullivan is Board Certified in Juvenile Law by the Texas Board of Legal Specialization.
+Juvenile Law is different than criminal law.
+James Sullivan has also received reviews by fellow attorneys and clients on AVVO.

-Attorney Jim Sullivan attended Baylor University and South Texas College of Law.
-He has been married over 20 years, is a Christian and worships at Christ the Redeemer Catholic Church.
+Attorney James Sullivan attended Baylor University and South Texas College of Law.
+Sullivan has been married over 20 years, is a Christian and worships at a local Catholic church.
 Sullivan earned his Eagle Scout award at age 14.
-If you need a Houston criminal or juvenile defense attorney, you can call him right now at 281-546-6428.
+If you need a Houston juvenile defense attorney, call Sullivan at 281-546-6428 for a free consultation.